colopl/laravel-spanner/README.md

 ## Additional Information

 ### Transactions
-Cloud Spanner sometimes requests transaction retries (e.g. `UNAVAILABLE`, and `ABORTED`), even if the logic is correct.
-For the above reasons, please do not manage transaction manually.
+Google Cloud Spanner sometimes requests transaction retries (e.g. `UNAVAILABLE`, and `ABORTED`), even if the logic is correct.
+For that reason, please do not manage transactions manually.

 You should always use the `transaction` method which handles retry requests internally.